xybu/cs590-nfv/data/xenial_update.md

 We see that VFIO in general reduces CPU overhead and the spared resource can be used by application, and the heavier the traffic, the more CPU resource is saved.
 But VM+VFIO is by no means comparable to any container setup.

 Another note is that after VFIO is enabled it seems that KVM no longer dynamically allocates memory for the VM.
-Behavior-wise for VM+VFIO setup (VM memory is set to 2GB) 2465MB is used after VM boots, while for VM+macvtap setup only 618MB memory is used.
+Behavior-wise for VM+VFIO setup (VM memory is set to 2GB) 2465MB of host memory is used after VM boots, while for VM+macvtap setup only 618MB memory is used.

 ## Impact of VFIO for Snort